 8. Visit the Local Weekend Bazaar

-Namche Bazaar is still home to a bazaar, where locals from neighboring villages come to buy and sell goods.
+Namche Bazaar is home to a weekend bazaar, where locals from neighboring villages come to buy and sell goods.
 For a great cultural thing to do in Namche Bazaar, come to this local market.
 When I say local, I mean really local!
-There are no souvenirs here, only bulk food items, shoes, clothes, and household items.
+There are no souvenirs here, only bulk food items, shoes, clothes, and other household items.

 9. Go to a Museum and learn about Sherpa Culture

 An educational thing to do in Namche Bazaar while acclimatizing is to visit one of the few museums here open year-round.

 Check out the Sherpa Culture Museum to educate yourself on the locals living in the Everest Region.
 It’s home to several Sherpa artifacts and artwork.
 Visitors can also tour a traditional Sherpa home compete, with a praying chapel and yak stable.